 WWN is a standardize way for storage drives to have the same ID regardless of machine and often are used to address SAN resources (think like mac addresses on a network but for disks across the network on a iSCSI storage server).
 Something about the direct attachment of PCIe NVMe drives produces an issue with WWN ID generation.
 For “normal” SATA drives, the WWN looks like

 /dev/disk/by-id/wwn-0x5000c500a2a745c4 but if you see the WWN generated for our NVMe drive it is mostly zeros,

-While the NVMe drive is correctly loaded and accessible, linux just didn’t put in the symlink for the questionable WWN ID that is auto generated for us.
+While the NVMe drive is correctly loaded and accessible, ubuntu didn’t load the symlink for the questionable WWN ID that is auto generated for us.